beletalabs/.github/profile/README.md

 Right now, we are working on:

 - [tabelo-qt](https://github.com/tabeloapp/tabelo-qt)
-  An open source table editor based on Qt.
+  An open source table editor written in C++ using the Qt framework.

 - [tabelo-qtpy](https://github.com/tabeloapp/tabelo-qtpy)
-  An open source table editor based on QtPy.
+  An open source table editor written in Python using the Python bindings for the Qt framework.